CervTest/backstage-app/README.md

 Full instructions via links, abbreviated instructions follow

-Note that this example only applies the Jenkins extras to entities of type _service_ - you wouldn't see anything different on a type _website_ for instance.
+Note that this example only applies the Jenkins extras to entities of type _service_ - you wouldn't see anything different on a type _website_ for instance, and out of box a type like "library" doesn't even match a custom page type and will use the default in `EntityPage.tsx`.
 It is left as an exercise to the reader where to enable what.

 #### Front-end